nehatege/Neha-Tege-Portfolio/README.md

 ## About Me 👩

-I am a user experience writer with a focus on creating clear and structured documentation for complex systems.
+I am an user experience writer with a focus on creating clear and structured documentation for complex systems.
 My work includes IT service management (ITSM) content, user guides, service updates, API documentation, and video creation.
 I prioritize clarity, consistency, and usability in all my writing.
 I have experience with tools such as Markdown, Jira, XWiki, RoboHelp, Camtasia, Snagit, and Canva.
 Please find my writing sampels below:

 ### Writing Samples ✍️